HomeDing/homeding.github.io/boards.md

 On the market you find a lot of solutions like bare chip adapters, development boards, IoT devices off-the-shelf and even complete kits that use these chips.
 Here you find some common species that you may consider to use but also hints to use the processor directly.

+Another good source of board descriptions and hints as well as references can be found at <https://arduino-esp8266.readthedocs.io/en/latest/boards.html>.

 ## Full feature boards with 4 MByte flash memory